Jak Crawford: 2024

+In Qatar, he secured a second consecutive sprint podium, finishing third after spending much of the race behind Victor Martins and benefitting from Hadjar’s spin.
+His feature race ended prematurely after a collision with Rafael Villagómez following a safety car restart.
+Yas Marina concluded the season on a sour note; Crawford scored just one point across the weekend and retired from the feature race after further contact with Villagómez.
+Crawford finished fifth in the championship with 125 points, taking one win and six podiums.

 2025

 Crawford would remain with DAMS Lucas Oil for the 2025 FIA Formula 2 season.
 He took pole position for round three in Jeddah, but lost the lead of the feature race to Richard Verschoor in the final lap.
 Nevertheless, he bounced back in the next round at Imola to take his first win of the season in the sprint race, having passed Ritomo Miyata for the lead on lap one.
 He won again in Monaco, this time in the feature race; he avoided the large multi-car incident at the start of the race, and took advantage of a well-timed pitstop under safety car to take the lead of the race.

 Formula One

 In January 2020, Crawford was named as a new signing for the Red Bull Junior Team.
 He departed the junior squad after four years.
 Despite that, his involvement in Formula One remained as he signed with the Aston Martin Driver Development Programme for 2024.